 - Delayed diagnosis or failure to diagnose symptoms of a stroke

 - Delayed treatment

-Contact an experienced Montgomery County stroke error attorney
+Contact our experienced stroke error attorneys

 If you or a loved one has suffered the serious impacts of a stroke due to the negligence of a medical professional, you may want to discuss your situation with an attorney.
 The attorneys at Friedman Schuman are ready to assess the facts of your potential case, the validity of a lawsuit, and represent your needs as you pursue compensation.
 It is important to have strong legal representation from an effective and compassionate team of attorneys during this difficult time.
 Contact an experienced medical malpractice attorney at Friedman Schuman to schedule a consultation today.